macos

 cache-control: max-age=0, private, must-revalidate

-# --head in this case ignores the body when outputting
+# --In this case, the head ignores the body when outputting

 curl --head -X GET https://code-basics.com